SlyMarbo/spdy/README.md

 So far, servers and clients are ready, but the client API is not completely stable.

-Note that this implementation currently supports SPDY/3, but not SPDY/2.
+Note that this implementation currently supports SPDY drafts 2 and 3.

 Servers
 -------